 How To Hit Flatter On The Forehand

-If you’d like to discover how to hit flatter on the forehand, you’ve come to right place.
+If you’d like to discover how to hit flatter on the forehand, you’ve come to the right place.

-You see, a lot of coaches will simply tell you to hit the ball earlier, or more out in front.
+Unfortunately, a lot of coaches will simply tell you to hit the ball earlier, or more out in front.

 That’s not going to work.

 In this article, I aim to change that, and give you a couple of valuable tips on how to hit a hard flat forehand.

 There are a couple different things you’re going to want to focus on, to avoid being late and mishitting.
 The main four being: